 Starting out, be conservative in your estimates at how well things could go.
 Decide what’s realistic for your sales team.
 If they’ve historically delivered 1 sale/month, expecting them to jump to 10 sales/month is probably unrealistic.
 Better to under-plan and be thrilled when the team exceeds results, rather than over-estimate and fall short of your goals.

 Once you’ve laid out your plan, get everyone on board.
 Ask them to sign on to do their part to support the plan.

 Anyone with reservations, hear them out and decide if they have the ability and will to participate, or if they need to be reassigned.
 Put the plan in motion and carefully monitor results weekly.
 Look for examples of what works and repeat that.
 Areas that aren’t delivering, try something else.

-Once you have experience with your plan, you can start working backwards from results to actions needed to deliver those results.
+Once you have experience with your plan, you can start working backward from results to actions needed to deliver those results.
 Figure out the formula based on results: X number of sales calls yields Y number of qualified leads, gets you Z number of proposals, which then yields one or more sales.
-Define number of sales you want in each area and you’ll be able to calculate the number of sales calls, qualified leads and proposals you’ll need.
+Define the number of sales you want in each area and you’ll be able to calculate the number of sales calls, qualified leads, and proposals you’ll need.